zencart/documentation/content/user/troubleshooting/able_to_write.md

 ---
-title: I am able to write to the configuration file
+title: 'Warning: I am able to write to the configuration file'
-description: Zen Cart Warning - able to write to the configuration file
+description: How do I make configuration files read-only?
 category: troubleshooting
 weight: 10
 ---